fabricio-Viana/fabricio-Viana/README.md

 - 👋 Hi, I’m @fabricio-Viana
-- 👀 I’m interested in JAVA, C#, C++ and Python
+- 👀 I’m interested in JAVA, and javascript e ruby.
-- 🌱 I’m currently learning JAVA AND C#
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on Software Engineering
 - 📫 How to reach me +55 61 992812209 or fabricio.viana.2301@gmail.com